-- Skills Curriculum – This is an exciting course where students develop their learning and thinking skills based along with History, Geography and RS.
-As these skills are considered so important, 6 hours a week.
+- Skills Curriculum – Year 7 Humanities comprises of History, Geography and RE.
+Students study each subject for 2 hours a week.
 The focus in Year 7 is on content and skills essential for each subject but also the skills to enable them to become effective learners.
 Students learn about study skills, effective listening, independent and group work skills, problem solving, research skills and how to develop a growth mindset.
-Much research has been done on how to develop these skills in students and make learning more effective and this has been fully embedded within the Humanities curriculum in Year 7.
+Much research has been done on how to develop these skills in students and make learning more effective.
+This has been embedded within the Humanities curriculum in Year 7.
 The aim is to put in place the foundations students will need as learners as they progress through the key stages.

 - Modern Foreign Languages – All students study French in year 7.

 - To build on the year 7 Skills Curriculum, Geography, History and RE are taught in 8 week intensive blocks to give the opportunity to develop skills in these areas and apply the skills learnt in Year 7.